-6 Total losses due to piracy of records & music, business software, and books went up from \$21 million in 2004 to \$25.1 million in 2005.
+Total losses due to piracy of records & music, business software, and books went up from \$21 million in 2004 to \$25.1 million in 2005.

-of many of Lebanon's key products into the United States, USTR must be satisfied that Lebanon meets certain discretionary criteria, including that it provides "adequate and effective protection of intellectual property rights."
+meets certain discretionary criteria, including that it provides "adequate and effective protection of intellectual property rights."
 IIPA's Petition noted three major deficiencies in Lebanon's protection of copyright that caused economic harm to U.S. right holders that result in Lebanon failing to meet the GSP standard of providing "adequate and effective" copyright protection in practice: (1) deficiencies in the copyright law in Lebanon that render legal protection inadequate and ineffective; (2) the failure to enforce criminal remedies against pirate cable TV operators, making protection of U.S. audiovisual works inadequate and ineffective; and (3) enforcement efforts against piracy in Lebanon that are inadequate and ineffective.

-Update on Review - Lebanon Should Lose GSP Benefits: Since the GSP Petition was accepted, IIPA has testified twice, most recently on November 30, 2005, and made several supplemental submissions in the GSP Review.7 On all of these occasions, as in this filing, IIPA states its view that the GSP Subcommittee should recommend to the President of the United States that he make a determination that Lebanon fails to meet the eligibility requirements of the GSP program, and remove Lebanon's eligibility to participate in the Program until such time as it has achieved adequate and effective copyright protection and enforcement as contemplated by the GSP statute.
+Update on Review - Lebanon Should Lose GSP Benefits: Since the GSP Petition was accepted, IIPA has testified twice, most recently on November 30, 2005, and made several supplemental submissions in the GSP Review.
+On all of these occasions, as in this filing, IIPA states its view that the GSP Subcommittee should recommend to the President of the United States that he make a determination that Lebanon fails to meet the eligibility requirements of the GSP program, and remove Lebanon's eligibility to participate in the Program until such time as it has achieved adequate and effective copyright protection and enforcement as contemplated by the GSP statute.
 During 2004, Lebanon exported \$33.2 million worth of products into the United States duty-free, or 44.6% of its total imports into the U.S. In the first 11 months of 2005, Lebanon exported \$30.4 million worth of products into the United States duty-free, or 37.4% of its total imports into the U.S.